MOQOplugins/handy-functions/README.md

 To install the plugin, follow these instructions.

 Go in your Control Panel to Plugin store and search and install the "Handy Functions" plugin

-OR

-1. Open your terminal and go to your Craft project:

-        cd /path/to/project

-2. Then tell Composer to load the plugin:

-        composer require MOQObe/moqo

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Moqo.

 ## Workflow